PHARMACIST QUALIFYING EXAM SAMPLE QUESTIONS

 d) 280 mL

-7. A clinical trial is looking at the incidence of Stevens-Johnson Syndrome among patients given drug X and drug Y. In the drug X group, 10 out of 175 had the adverse effect, compared to 25 out of 170 in the drug Y group.
-What is the relative risk of developing Stevens-Johnson Syndrome with drug X compared to drug Y?
+6. A randomized controlled trial is looking at the incidence of ocular inflammation among patients given drug X and drug Y. In the drug X group, 10 out of 175 had the adverse effect, compared to 25 out of 170 in the drug Y group.
+What is the relative risk of developing ocular inflammation with drug X compared to drug Y?

 a) 25%